 - 7-1 GENERAL POLICY Leave is any absence during regularly scheduled work hours is approved in accordance with this By-Law.

 - 7-2 PROCEDURE FOR REQUESTING LEAVE For all leave other than holiday, vacation, sick and emergency leave, a written request indicating the kind of leave, duration, and dates of departure and return must be approved by the department head prior to the taking of leave.
 In the case of sick and emergency leave, the request shall be submitted for approval immediately upon the employee's return to duty.
 Unless an absence is substantiated by a request approved by the department head or designee, an employee shall not be paid for any absence from scheduled work hours.

-- 7-3 HOLIDAYS All full-time Town Employees shall be granted the following eleven paid holidays:
+- 7-3 HOLIDAYS All full-time Town Employees shall be granted the following eleven twelve (12) paid holidays:

 - a) New Year's Day

 - b) Martin Luther King Day

 - c) Washington's Birthday

+- c) Patriot's Presidents' Day

-- d) Patriot's Day
+- d) Patriots' Day

 - e) Memorial Day

+- f) Juneteenth Independence Day

-- f) Fourth of July
+- f)g) Fourth of July

-- g) Labor Day
+- g)h) Labor Day

-- h) Columbus Day
+- h)i) Columbus Indigenous People's Day

-- i) Veteran's Day
+- i)i) Veteran's Day

-- j) Thanksgiving Day
+- i)k) Thanksgiving Day

-- k) Christmas Day
+- k)l) Christmas Day

 - 7-4 SATURDAY AND SUNDAY HOLIDAYS Whenever any of the abovementioned holidays falls on a Saturday or Sunday, the preceding Friday or following Monday, respectively, shall be a holiday as determined by the appointing authority.